Texas Child Support: How Does Child Support Work In Texas?

 Our take on child support in Texas basics, challenges and shortcomings

+How much is child support in Texas and how is it calculated?
 Many divorced parents who pay or receive child support in Texas think it is relatively straightforward.
 Parents figure out how much child support needs to be paid or received based on the Texas child support laws.
+(We provide further detail on how is child support calculated in Texas in the sections below.)

-Court orders confirm the amount and method of payment.
+In line with the Texas child support guideline, court orders confirm the child support amount and method of payment.
 If parents disagree, there might be a court hearing or required mediation to arrive at the right amount, but eventually, a court-ordered child support payment is made.
 And that’s that, right?

-It’s also worth noting that child support is “big business” in Texas, In fact, Texas child support is akin to a nearly $4.4 billion business, the amount collected in 2018—higher than any other state in the nation.
+Ever wonder how much child support in Texas is collected every year?
+Child support is “big business” in Texas, In fact, Texas child support is akin to more than a $4.8 billion business, the amount collected in 2020—higher than any other state in the nation.
 Because the system is so large, it can be slow to change and remain stuck with old technology and procedures far longer than anyone would like.

 How does child support work in Texas?